Yazan03/CTF-writeups2025/TFCCTF2025/KISSFIXESS REVENGE/README.md

     run_server()
 ```

-As we can see now can't use the html encoding since # is blocked and it's not in the banned list.
+As we can see now can't use the html encoding since # is blocked.
 What we can do is injecting script tag then use String.fromCharCode to decode that banned characters.

 <br />